ntdai95/Resume-Projects/Distributed Ocean Data ML Platform with RAG/README.md

 ## Bugs found and fixed while building this

 The pipeline runs clean now, but it didn't when this pass started.
-Three bugs were serious enough to invalidate the numbers above if left in place, and are worth documenting because none of them threw an error — the code ran, produced plausible-looking metrics, and was wrong.
+Four bugs were serious enough to invalidate the numbers above if left in place, and are worth documenting because none of them threw an error — the code ran, produced plausible-looking metrics, and was wrong.